jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 ---
 {% include JB/setup %}

-Correlation does not imply causality — you've heard it a thousand times.
+Correlation does not imply causality—you've heard it a thousand times.
 But causality does imply correlation.
 Being good Bayesians, we should know how to turn a statement like that around and find a way to infer causality from correlation.